MihailaDumitru/Hierarchical_Clustering/README.md

 If you have points on your scatterplot or data points, if you apply Hierarchical Clustering (HC for short) what will happen you will get clustering very similar with K-Means but the process is different.

 First thing: 2 types of HC : Agglomerative & Divisive.
-Agglomerative is the bottom up approach and you will see in more detail what that means.
+Agglomerative is the bottom up approach and you will see in detail what that means.
 I’ll focus on Agglomerative approach.

 **How does it work?!**